arthurfiorette/medicus/docs/integrations/fastify.md

 const app = fastify();

+// Register Medicus plugin
 app.register(fastifyMedicusPlugin);

-// Health check route is automatically registered app.listen({ port: 3000 });
+// The health check route is automatically set up app.listen({ port: 3000 });
 ```

-Later, you can access the health check route at `http://localhost:3000/health`.
+Once registered, the health check route will be available at `http://localhost:3000/health`.

-`app.medicus` is available to you to interact with the Medicus instance.
+Additionally, the `app.medicus` object is exposed, allowing you to interact directly with the Medicus instance for custom health check logic.

-To read more about Fastify, check out the [Fastify documentation](https://www.fastify.io/).
+For more details about Fastify, visit the [Fastify documentation](https://www.fastify.io/).